ppy/osu-wiki/news/2026/2026-04-21-project-loved-april-2026.md

 [![](/wiki/shared/news/2026-04-21-project-loved-april-2026/1712790.jpg)](https://osu.ppy.sh/community/forums/topics/2199322)

-[youman - R.I.P.](https://osu.ppy.sh/beatmapsets/1712790#mania) by ::MyZterioN-::{ user=8521723 } and [FelixSpade](https://osu.ppy.sh/users/2651304)\
+[youman - R.I.P.](https://osu.ppy.sh/beatmapsets/1712790#mania) by ::MyZterioN-::{ user=8521723 } and ::FelixSpade::{ user=2651304 }\
 270 – 297 BPM, 3:39 | 5.58★ – 6.16★\
 *description written by ::LivelyPeninsula::{ user=11517895 }*

-[R.I.P.](https://osu.ppy.sh/beatmapsets/1712790#mania/3699190) by ::MyZterioN-::{ user=8521723 } and [FelixSpade](https://osu.ppy.sh/users/2651304) showcases both of the charters' proficiency in creating maps, regardless of the kind of pattern that is present.
+[R.I.P.](https://osu.ppy.sh/beatmapsets/1712790#mania/3699190) by ::MyZterioN-::{ user=8521723 } and ::FelixSpade::{ user=2651304 } showcases both of the charters' proficiency in creating maps, regardless of the kind of pattern that is present.
 This mapset, in general, showcases two different kinds of charts, in which one end tests your rice ability, while another challenges you in LN ability.

 The [discordance](https://osu.ppy.sh/beatmapsets/1712790#mania/3699190) focuses more on jumpstreams, with the occasional jacks that are thrown into the mix.
 Meanwhile, [cacophony](https://osu.ppy.sh/beatmapsets/1712790#mania/3590548) focuses more on LN releases, with this chart being featured in a couple of tournaments, namely the [osu!
 Philippines Nationals 2022 - osu!mania 4K division Grand Finals Mappool](/wiki/Tournaments/oPHN/2022_mania#finals) and the [osu!mania 4K World Cup 2022 Finals mappool](/wiki/Tournaments/MWC/2022_4K#finals).
 Both charts are difficult in their own merit, especially as 270 BPM is not a friendly BPM for jumpstreams in general, and a high BPM can cause long note releases to be very tricky to time properly.
 The patterns are certainly no joke, and a drain time of 3:26 at a 1.0x rate means that you need to have the right amount of stamina to properly play this chart to the fullest.

 Let's not forget that there are rates up to 1.1x, and in tournaments, this chart has used both the 1.05x and the 1.1x difficulty to ensure that it can match the challenge of the late-game rounds.
 Given the level of players nowadays, it's no surprise that this chart had to be faster just to really test the ability of those players.
 That said, playing 1.0x is already quite a daunting task, and you have to ensure that you can focus... otherwise... it is **R.I.P.** to your run!

-Mapsets like these are great at showcasing the individual talents of charters like ::MyZterioN-::{ user=8521723 } and [FelixSpade](https://osu.ppy.sh/users/2651304), displaying that whether it be rice or LN, they definitely have what it takes to produce amazing charts.
+Mapsets like these are great at showcasing the individual talents of charters like ::MyZterioN-::{ user=8521723 } and ::FelixSpade::{ user=2651304 }, displaying that whether it be rice or LN, they definitely have what it takes to produce amazing charts.
 If you agree with more charts like this getting onto Loved, then show your support by placing a positive vote!

 [![](/wiki/shared/news/2026-04-21-project-loved-april-2026/1248382.jpg)](https://osu.ppy.sh/community/forums/topics/2199323)

-[TUYU - Doro no Bunzai de Watashidake no Taisetsu o Ubaouda Nante](https://osu.ppy.sh/beatmapsets/1248382#mania) by ::flashnias::{ user=10906301 } and [11Bit](https://osu.ppy.sh/users/14804526)\
+[TUYU - Doro no Bunzai de Watashidake no Taisetsu o Ubaouda Nante](https://osu.ppy.sh/beatmapsets/1248382#mania) by ::flashnias::{ user=10906301 } and ::11Bit::{ user=14804526 }\
 225 BPM, 3:10 | 4.74★, 5.10★, 6.16★, 6.85★\
 *description written by ::taba2::{ user=7850508 }*